|City/Town: • Ochopee|

 Along with the collapse of the land boom in 1926 and the worldwide recession in 1929, the State Highway Department became responsible for enforcing laws on state roads in 1931, and the Division of Traffic Enforcement was created in 1934.
 These factors led to the eventual demise of the Southwest Florida Mounted Police.

 In the 1930s, Barron G. Collier began experiencing financial problems that most likely had an impact on the Collier Corporation’s Manhattan Mercantile Company, which managed the stores in the company town of Everglades City and the six service stations along the Tamiami Trail.
 These factors, along with the worsening economic conditions at the time, led to a reduction in travelers along the Tamiami Trail and, in turn, the closure and change in ownership of the Tamiami waystations.
 Despite selling some of the stations, the Collier Corporation retained ownership of Monroe Station.
 It was suggested in a 1976 family history that Barron Collier “never lost complete faith in Florida’s future as an investment and as a home place for millions of Americans.”

 Keith King moved into Monroe Station on September 1, 1960, along with his family and stayed there until May 30, 1961, when they sold the station to Milton and Holly Arnold.
 The Arnolds lived there for just five months before selling it back to the King family in October 1961.
 The Kings lived at the station for a few years until they sold it again to Dixie Webb in the late 1960s.
 Dixie Webb stayed at the station only from Friday to Sunday, but his manager, “Dynamite,” stayed there full time from 1970 to 1972, before it was sold.

 In the early 1970s, Monroe Station was operated by “Big” Joe Lord and his wife, Susie.
-It was said that Big Joe was always angry, be it at Vietnam War protestors, pot smokers or men with long hair.
+It was said that Big Joe was always angry, be it at Vietnam War protestors, pot smokers, or men with long hair.
 He was also very open about his hatred for the government, which was poised to purchase the Big Cypress swamp at the time and possibly put him out of business.
-Sure enough, in 1974, the Big Cypress National Preserve was established to ensure the preservation, conservation and protection of the natural scenic flora and fauna of the Big Cypress watershed.
+Sure enough, in 1974, the Big Cypress National Preserve was established to ensure the preservation, conservation, and protection of the natural scenic flora and fauna of the Big Cypress watershed.
 Soon after, the Lords were forced to remove the gas tanks at Monroe Station, which was a big hit to their profits.

 Monroe Station would close in 1987 due to a loss of profits throughout the years.
 Big Cypress National Preserve later took over ownership of the station, boarding it up and ultimately neglecting it for years.
-It sat empty but was used in a movie called Gone Fishin’, released in 1997, starring Joe Pesci, Danny Glover, Rosanne Arquette and Willie Nelson.
+It sat empty but was used in a movie called Gone Fishin’, released in 1997, starring Joe Pesci, Danny Glover, Rosanne Arquette, and Willie Nelson.
 Monroe Station was added to the National Register of Historic Places in 2000 without the knowledge of the National Park Service.
 The building was damaged in 2005 by Hurricane Wilma, requiring that a decision be made about the future of the historic structure.

-On April 9th, 2016, the building was destroyed in a fire by a group of photographers from South Florida.
+On April 9, 2016, the building was destroyed in a fire by a group of Instagrammers from South Florida.
 One man climbed onto the roof to “spin steel wool”, a photography technique that involves tieing a burning piece of steel wool to a rope and spinning it, while two other men were on the ground shooting photos.
 They claim when the fire sparked, the three of them initially tried to put it out but because it spread so quickly, they decided to flee from the scene instead.
 Within 48 hours of the blaze, Bronson Lok of West Palm Beach turned himself in and admitted to causing the fire.
 He was charged with a misdemeanor.
 Monroe Station was delisted from the National Register on May 15, 2019.